woramone/Basic-Home-Labs/README.md

 - Download VirtualBox and install Windows & Kali Linux
+- Install Splunk and download "Splunk Add-on for Sysmon"
-- Install Splunk and Sysmon on Windows VM
+- Install Sysmon on Windows VM
 - Configure VMs, use Internal Network and set static IP